sergkoudi/medusa-payment-yookassa/packages/medusa-payment-yookassa/README.md

 ### 3. Payment Session Initialization

-To redirect a customer to YooKassa, the payment session must be properly initialized with the required parameters, including the return URL for the post-payment callback.
+To redirect a customer to YooKassa, the payment session must be properly initialized with the required parameters, including the return URL for the post-payment callback and the shopping cart for generating receipts.

-Open [`src/modules/checkout/components/payment/index.tsx`](https://github.com/sergkoudi/medusa-payment-yookassa/blob/main/examples/medusa-storefront/src/modules/checkout/components/payment/index.tsx#L87-L96) and update the payment initialization logic to include YooKassa’s redirect URL:
+Open [`src/modules/checkout/components/payment/index.tsx`](https://github.com/sergkoudi/medusa-payment-yookassa/blob/main/examples/medusa-storefront/src/modules/checkout/components/payment/index.tsx#L87-L96) and update the payment initialization logic to include YooKassa’s redirect URL and cart:

 ![Directory structure in the Medusa Storefront after updating the file for payment component](https://github.com/user-attachments/assets/5c4dfcf9-57e7-48f6-956c-0e0a91ec6c8f)